dominictarr/dat-table/README.md

 iterate over the rows, or if `i` is provided, iterate over the values in the `i`th column.

+### Table#sort (i?, comparator?)

+Sort the table by the given column and comparator.
+If a column is not provided, will sort by the first column.

 ### Table#toJSON()

 convert to `json`.